ddigiorg/simple-cortex/README.md

 ![alt tag](https://raw.githubusercontent.com/ddigiorg/neuroowl.github.io/master/webpages/technology/simple-cortex/ball-demo.gif)

 ## Theory
+- Concurrent stimulae are detectable changes in an environment within a time range.
 - Neurons are sensors respond to concurrent stimulae and have memory.
-- Concurrent stimulae are detectable changes in an environment within a time range.
-- Concurrent neuron activations (a form of stimulae) represent spatio-temporal sensory-motor patterns or sequences.
+- Concurrent neuron activations are the language of the neocortex and may represent spatio-temporal sensory-motor patterns or sequences.

 ## Architecture